caomw/online-stereo-calibration/README.md

 	online_stereo_calibration/image/disparity/out

-Input-Output port that receives an image point in the format [U V] taken from the rectified left image (online_stereo_calibration/image/left/out) and sends the 3D coordinates of the point in the format [X Y Z], as seen in the left camera reference frame
+Input-Output rpc port that receives an image point in the format [U V] taken from the rectified left image (online_stereo_calibration/image/left/out) and sends the 3D coordinates of that point in the format [X Y Z], represented in the left camera reference frame

 	online_stereo_calibration/point_request/rpc